More "Senior" (F1)

 another victory at Brafield,

-petrol-can "tank", and does anybody drink Ceres Danish
+petrol-can "tank".
+See the sponsor name: does anybody drink Ceres Danish

 Thanks